virustotalop/ObsidianAuctions/README.md

 </div>

 ## FAQ
+* The plugin doesn't work on my server?
+  * What version is your server on?
+Is it one of the supported versions listed above.
+We also only support the lastest version of any major version for example we support 1.13.2 but we do not support 1.13.1 or 1.13.
 * What is ObsidianAuctions?
   * Obsidian auctions is a chat based auction plugin, and it is fork of the FloAuctions plugin.
 * I have a bug can you fix it?